gipplab/LaCASt-Artifact/README.md

     ```
     $ ./scripts/symbolic-evaluator.sh --mathematica
     ```
 4. Drink some coffee and check for updates from time to time.
+On our machine with a timeout of 30 seconds per test case, it took Mathematica around 3-4 hours to finish.
 Ideally, your `dlmf/results-generated/MathematicaSymbolic` folder is identical to our `dlmf/results-original/MathematicaSymbolic` folder.

+**Trouble Shooting**:
 In some cases, e.g., due to memory overflows, a single chapter is too large.
 You can spot issues easily in the summary in the end.
 For example:
 ```
 Results: